shenfeng/tiny-web-server/README.md

 like python -m SimpleHTTPServer, for daily use,  but should be faster.

 ### TODO
-1. Implement directory listing
-2. Implement byte-range for in browser MP4 playing
+1. Implement byte-range for in browser MP4 playing
-4. write a epoll version for performance comparison with my JAVA version
+2. write a epoll version for performance comparison with my JAVA version